bdore/phdata/README.md

-![phData Logo](phData.png "phData Logo")

-# phData Machine Learning Engineer Candidate Project

 ## Project setup

-1. `pip install -r requirements.txt`
-2. `python create_model.py`
-3. `docker build . -t phdatachallenge && docker run --name phdatachallenge_api -d -p 8000:8000 phdatachallenge`
-4. `localhost:8000/docs`

 ### Step 1
-Install modules in a python 3.9 environment.
+Use the provided conda environment file to create the python env.
+Activate and install modules:

+`pip install -r requirements.txt`

 ### Step 2
 Run the create_model.py file.
 This will generate two models: one that is given in the challenge and a second one using a different machine learning algorithm.
-This one will be used as an example of a model update.
+The latter will be used as an example of a model update.

+`python create_model.py`

 ### Step 3
-Build the docker image and run the container.
+Build the docker image and run the container:

+`docker build . -t phdatachallenge && docker run --name phdatachallenge_api -d -p 8000:8000 phdatachallenge`

+### Step 4
+Access `localhost:8000/docs` for endpoint details.

+### Step 5
+Run the script to generate predictions on unseen data.

+`python predictions_unseen.py`

+---

+![phData Logo](phData.png "phData Logo")

+# phData Machine Learning Engineer Candidate Project

 phData wants the interview process to – as best as possible – reflect